owalkhoff/Free_Sunshine/readme.md

 ## How was the printed circuit board made?

 The pcb was created using KiCad Version 4.0.7.
 The boards were manufactured by PCBWay, and assembled by R2 manufacturing.

+## License

+The g☼ggab☼t circuit is CC NC BY kulturgueter-schuppen.de.